 Palliative care is not just for those who are dying

 Many still believe that palliative care is only for people who are terminally ill and when there is no further treatment available for their conditions.
 But in truth, palliative care can be given to any patient at any stage of their disease trajectory.
-Receiving palliative care doesn’t that patients are discontinuing any active treatment or given up hope.
+Receiving palliative care doesn’t mean that patients are discontinuing any active treatment or given up hope.
 Patients could receive palliative care alongside active treatment.

 In patients with cancer, at any point throughout their cancer journey, palliative care could address pain or any other symptoms that are caused by the cancer or side effects of chemotherapy or radiotherapy.
 It also helps support patients and their family through their treatment and help them to have a better understanding of their condition and treatment.